Optimal Decisions for Liquid Staking: Allocation and Exit Timing: Numerical Studies and Further Insights

 \section{Numerical Studies and Further Insights}

 \quad In this section, we conduct a series of numerical experiments to validate the theoretical predictions and gain further insights into the economic implications of the investor’s liquidity provision and exit strategy.
 Several key observations emerge from this analysis.
 Section \ref{sc: analysis of the objective function} examines the decomposition of the objective function, focusing on the respective roles of impermanent loss, opportunity cost, and transaction fee in shaping investor incentives.
 Section \ref{sc: implications for fee structure} explores how the transaction fee structure affects the objective function and investor's participation decision.
 Section \ref{sc: characterization of the optimal exit threshold} characterizes the optimal exit threshold.
 Section~\ref{sc: parametric analysis of optimal exit} analyzes how the presence of transaction fees and variations in model parameters affect the optimal exit strategy.
+Finally, Section \ref{sc: free boundary} presents the numerical results for the free-boundary problem defined in \ref{prob: free boundary}.